Arthur Chung: President of Guyana

-When Guyana became a republic under the leadership of Forbes Burnham in 1970, the Guyanese National Assembly elected Chung president, making him the first president of Guyana; he took office on 17 March 1970.
-As President, Arthur Chung was the commander-in-chief of Guyana's Armed Forces and chancellor of the Orders of Guyana.
+When Guyana became a republic under the dictatorship of Forbes Burnham in 1970, the Guyanese National Assembly elected Chung president, making him the first president of Guyana; he took office on 17 March 1970.
+As president, Arthur Chung was the commander-in-chief of Guyana's Armed Forces and chancellor of the Orders of Guyana.
 Ten years later, a constitutional revision transformed the presidency into an executive position, and Burnham succeeded Chung as president on 6 October 1980.
 During his time as president of Guyana, the office was that of a ceremonial head of state with the powers of the governor-general of Guyana, while Prime Minister Forbes Burnham was the head of government.

+President Arthur Chung met Neelam Sanjiva Reddy and Indira Gandhi at a diplomatic meeting with the Indians.

 During his presidency, on June 27, 1972, Guyana established formal diplomatic relations with China, making Guyana the first English-speaking Caribbean country to establish diplomatic relations with the People's Republic of China.
 In 1977, President Chung of Guyana visited China and met with officials and ambassadors.